 This is a guide to the best tools to try and take control over your own data.
-Safety, privacy and also usability are important criteria in chosing what to recommend.
+Safety, privacy and also usability are important criteria in choosing what to recommend.

 - Qwant (French/German)